-ON MONDAY, FEBRUARY 12, the VIRGINIA HOUSE OF DELEGATES WILL BEGIN DISCUSSION ON HOUSE BILL 1558.
-While dominion energy HAS launched a propaganda campaign to hide the true effects of this bill, it is unquestionablY a bad idea for virginians.
-The Attorney General’s office and the STATE CORPORATION COMMISSION have concluded that the bill DOES NOT PROTECT CONSUMERS AND could cost ratepayers billions of dollars more:
+ON MONDAY, FEBRUARY 12, the VIRGINIA HOUSE OF DELEGATES passed HOUSE BILL 1558.
+While dominion energy launched a propaganda campaign to hide the true effects of this bill, it is unquestionablY a bad idea for virginians.
+The Attorney General’s office and the STATE CORPORATION COMMISSION have concluded that the bill DOES NOT PROTECT CONSUMERS AND could cost ratepayers billions of dollars more.

 This is why: